dogweather/forkful/content/en/kotlin/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging, at its core, is the practice of recording events and data from a software application to an external output, like a file or console.
-Programmers log stuff to trace through code, troubleshoot issues, and keep an eye on an app’s behavior in the wild, providing critical insights that can't be gleaned as effectively in any other way.

 ## How to:
 In Kotlin, logging could be done using the built-in `println()` function for simple cases, or with more sophisticated libraries like SLF4J with Logback or Log4j for advanced needs.

 Below is a basic example using `println()`: